 - Examples are provided using the source imagery for the project, or if not available, similar imagery; and these examples include annotation where appropriate.

-Below are two examples of robust image interpretation keys developed for broad area mapping projects.
+Below is an example of a robust image interpretation keys developed for a large mapping project.

 Harvard's Humanitarian Initiative has published a number of detailed guides on interpreting imagery that contain excellent examples of image interpretation keys:

 - Satellite Image Interpretation Guide: Displaced Population Camps

 - Imagery Interpretation Guide: Assessing Wind Disaster Damage to Structures